ponylang/pony-tutorial/gotchas/divide-by-zero.md

 We indicate that our function is partial via the `?` because we can't compute a result for all inputs.
 In this case, having 0 as a denominator.
 In fact, originally, this is how division worked in Pony.
 And then practicality intervened.

-## Death by a thousand try's
+## Death by a thousand `try`s

 From a practical perspective, having division as a partial function is awful.
-You end up with code littered with try's attempting to deal with the possibility of division by zero.
-Even if you had asserted that your denominator was not zero, you still need to protect against divide by zero because at this time, the compiler can't detect that value dependent typing.
-So, as of right now, divide by zero in Pony does not result in `error` but rather `0`.
+You end up with code littered with `try`s attempting to deal with the possibility of division by zero.
+Even if you had asserted that your denominator was not zero, you'd still need to protect against divide by zero because, at this time, the compiler can't detect that value dependent typing.
+So, as of right now (ponyc v0.2), divide by zero in Pony does not result in `error` but rather `0`.